zwily/typus/README.md

 ## Installing

-Install from GitHub the latest version which it's compatible with `Rails 3.0.0 edge`.
+Install from GitHub the latest version which it's compatible with `Rails 3.0.0.beta3`.

     $ rails plugin install git://github.com/fesplugas/typus.git

-Once `typus` is installed, run the generator to create required files and migrate your database.
+Once `typus` is installed, run the generator to create required files.

     $ rails generate typus
-    $ rake db:migrate

-Start the application server and go to http://0.0.0.0:3000/admin.
+Start the application server and go to <http://0.0.0.0:3000/admin>.

 ## Support